 The transport of hazardous and noxious substances (HNS) by sea is a vital trade.
 Chemicals and other products underpin many manufacturing processes and thanks to IMO regulations, they are transported safely.
 However, incidents do happen and, when they do, victims need to be adequately and efficiently compensated.
 Despite this, currently there is no comprehensive and international regime in force as the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996 was never ratified by sufficient number of States.

-In April 2010, an international conference on the revision of the HNS Convention adopted the Protocol of 2010 to the HNS Convention (2010 HNS Protocol), that was designed to address practical problems that had prevented many States from ratifying the original Convention.
+April 2010, an international conference on the revision of the HNS Convention adopted the Protocol of 2010 to the HNS Convention (2010 HNS Protocol), that was designed to address practical problems that had prevented many States from ratifying the original Convention.

 Given the IOPC Funds’ long experience in managing the oil pollution compensation system and, as requested by the International Conference that adopted the Protocol, the IOPC Funds’ Secretariat has been tasked with assisting the IMO Secretariat in setting up the HNS Fund and with making preparations for the first session of the HNS Assembly.

 The IOPC Funds continues to work together with the IMO Secretariat to assist States’ ratification of or accession to the Protocol in order to facilitate the entry into force of the 2010 HNS Convention as soon as possible.
-It is not unusual for an international treaty to take several years to enter into force and the 2010 HNS Protocol is relatively new.